OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/machine-learning/machine-learning-data-science-spark-data-exploration-modeling.md

     taxi_df_train_with_newFeatures = sqlContext.sql(sqlStatement)

     # CACHE DATA-FRAME IN MEMORY & MATERIALIZE DF IN MEMORY
-    # THE .COUNT() GOES THROUGH THE ENTIRE DATA-FRAME,
+    # hello .COUNT() GOES THROUGH hello ENTIRE DATA-FRAME,
-    # MATERIALIZES IT IN MEMORY, AND GIVES THE COUNT OF ROWS.
+    # MATERIALIZES IT IN MEMORY, AND GIVES hello COUNT OF ROWS.
     taxi_df_train_with_newFeatures.cache()
     taxi_df_train_with_newFeatures.count()